Tenancy Policy

 iv.
 If you are a sole tenant and are married, in a civil partnership, or living with a partner as if you were married or in a civil partnership, then your partner will automatically succeed to the tenancy provided he or she is living in the property as their only or principal home at the date of your death.

 v.
 If at the time of death your spouse or partner is not living with you then an immediate family member who is living with you will be allowed to succeed to the tenancy.
-This is providing they meet all of the succession rules set out under the Housing Act 1985 Part IV, have been living in your household as their only or principal home for at least the three years preceding your death and are judged to be in housing need as defined by the council's allocations policy.
+This is providing they meet all the succession rights set out under the Housing Act 1985 Part IV, have been living in your household as their only or principal home for at least the 3 years preceding your death and are judged to be in housing need as defined by the council's allocations policy.

 vi.
 If an immediate family member is eligible to succeed but the property is under-occupied they will be made one offer of suitable alternative accommodation.
 If the successor tenant refuses to move, then the council would take court action to seek possession under Ground 15A of Schedule 2 of the Act.